preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/sharepoint-user-profiles-sync/index.rst

 Sharepoint User Profiles Sync
 ==============================================

 This option was in earlier Omnia versions called "Azure AD Sync".
-In Omnia 6.12, this option works this way:
+Now, this option works this way:

 Use these advanced settings to make sure person properties are synchronized from Azure AD to Sharepoint.